hoybyte/100daysofweb/r1-log.md

 - **📖 Next Steps**
   I'll keep reviewing the HTML and CSS documentation to ensure I'm using the right syntax and best practices to resolve the layout issues.

+### Round 1 - Day 2 🌐🧠
+**Date:** July 13, 2025
+**Focus:** Migrating workflow to Ubuntu & refining portfolio setup

+## ✅ Tasks Completed:
+- Installed Ubuntu 24 on personal laptop
+- Created user account and performed system updates
+- Installed essential dev tools: Git, VS Code, GitHub Copilot
+- Configured personal apps (e.g., music player for focused workflow)
+- Used `gh repo clone` to pull challenge and portfolio repositories
+- Discovered naming error in portfolio repository and corrected by creating a new one

+## 🧠 Lessons Learned:
+- Practical use of `gh repo clone` for efficient repo management
+- Attention to naming conventions matters for future professionalism
+- Linux setup can be fast and rewarding when properly planned

+## ⚠️ Notes:
+- Missed a few days due to illness (Covid).
+Rested and resumed with momentum

+## 💬 Reflection:
+Migrating to Ubuntu was a rewarding shift—tools now feel faster and the environment more customizable.
+Fixing the portfolio repo name was a reminder of how small details make a big impact, especially when building a professional presence.
+Despite the health setback, it feels good to be back in motion.